Simulational and theoretical studies of the Anderson transition in the chiral symmetry classes with weak topology: Methods

-For the LEs of $h_{\rm T}$ along $x$ and $y$ directions, the two LE bands come in the opposite-sign pairs as shown Fig.~\ref{LEs_3DL16_2DL120}(a,c).
+For the LEs of $h_{\rm T}$ along the non-topological directions, namely $x$ and $y$ in 3D and $x$ in 2D, the two LE bands come in the opposite-sign pairs as shown in Fig.~\ref{LEs_3DL16_2DL120}(a,c).
 Likewise, the two LE bands of $h_{\mathrm{NT}}$ along all directions come in the opposite-sign pairs similar to Fig.~\ref{LEs_3DL16_2DL120}(a,c).
-Thereby, $\xi^{-1}_{\mu}$ ($\mu=x,y$) of $h_{\rm T}$ as well as $\xi^{-1}_{\mu}$ ($\mu=x,y,z$) of $h_{\rm NT}$ do not cross the zero at finite $L$, while such $\xi_{\mu}$ also undergoes a delocalization-localization transition in the thermodynamic limit $(L\rightarrow \infty)$.
-To study the delocalization-localization transition along these non-topological directions, we introduce a more general finite size scaling form of $\xi_{\mu}(W,L)$ in the next section.
+Thereby, $\xi_\mu^{-1}$ does not cross zero at finite $L$ for $\mu=x,y$ in the 3D $h_{\mathrm{T}}$ model, for $\mu=x$ in the 2D $h_{\mathrm{T}}$ model, or for any spatial direction in $h_{\mathrm{NT}}$, while $\xi_\mu$ still undergoes a delocalization-localization transition in the thermodynamic limit ($L\to\infty$).
+To study the delocalization-localization transition along these non-topological directions, we introduce a more general finite-size-scaling form of $\xi_\mu(W,L)$ in the next section.